caseytechschool-cts/Python-Club-Term-2-2022/Installation_and_setup_instructions.md

 ## Step 1: Download Python

 Visit this link [https://www.python.org/downloads/](https://www.python.org/downloads/) and download the latest version of Python.
-At the time of the preparing this document, the latest version is 3.10.4.
-It might be different when you will download it.
+At the time of preparing this document, the latest version was 3.10.4.
+It might be higher when you will download it.

 ![download Python](/media/download.png)